conorbmurphy/galvanizereference/README.md

 Linear algebra is about being able to solve equations in a more efficient manner.
 A **scalar** (denoted by a lower-case, unbolded letter) has only magnitude (denoted as ||a||).
 A **vector** (denoted by a lower-case, bold letter) is a one-dimensional matrix that has both magnitude and a heading.  **Distance** is the total area covered while **displacement** is the direct distance between your start and your end point.
 A **matrix** is a m row by n column brick of numbers.

-You can initialize matrices and vectors using numpy as follows:
+You can initialize matrices and vectors using NumPy as follows:

         mat = np.array([[4, -5], [-2, 3]])
         vect = np.array([-13, 9])
         column_vect = np.array([[13], [9]])
         np.ones((2, 4)) # Creates a 2 x 4 matrix of ones
         np.zeros((3, 2))
+        np.arange(2, 20) # Creates a row vector from 2:19
         mat.shape() # Returns the dimensions
         vect.reshape(2, 1) # Transposes the column vector vect
+        vect.reshape(2, -1) # Returns the same
         mat' # Aliases the transpose (switches columns and rows) of mat np.transpose(mat) # Copies the transpose
         mat[1, 0] # returns -2